Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Introduction

+The existence of transient clusters of mobile and less mobile particles has been directly shown in many different studies \cite{DH-direct,marcoMazza,09KDS,10KDSa}.
+In \cite{06KSD}, distributions of displacements of particles were calculated for different densities for hard sphere fluid at different time intervals.
+It was shown that at large densities close to the glass transition density in this model, the distributions of displacements of particles show appearance of bimodality.
+A suitable cut off was then chosen to define the slow and fast particles in the system.
+They were also able to show that slow particles were largely obeying the SE relation over the whole density range studied and it is the fast particles which strongly violates the SE relation.

-There are however, \emph{indirect} evidences, {\it e.g.} the universal exponential tail in the Van Hove functions \cite{07CBK} seen for many supercooled liquids, which supports the existence of a distribution of diffusivity (relaxation times).
-Consider an extreme case where the system has regions with two diffusivity - one for ``solid like'' ($D_s$ ) and the other for ``liquid like'' regions ($D_l$).
-Hence a distribution of diffusivity can be written as $p(D) = A\delta(D_s) + B\delta(D_l)$ where $A$ and $B$ are fixed by the normalization condition and the amount of solid like and liquid like regions.
+However, sometimes, {\it e.g.}, in the phenomenological theories of SE breakdown, it is more natural to describe DH in terms of a distribution of diffusivity and relaxation times rather than displacements of particles.
+There are \emph{indirect} evidences which support the existence of such a distribution - for example, the universal exponential tail in the Van Hove functions seen for many supercooled liquids \cite{07CBK}.
+Consider an extreme case where the system has regions with two diffusivity - one for ``solid like'' ($D_1$ ) and the other for ``fluid like'' regions ($D_2$).
+Hence a distribution of diffusivity can be written as $p(D, t) = A\delta(D - D_1) + B\delta(D - D_2)$ where $A$ and $B$ are fixed by the normalization condition and the amount of solid like and fluid like regions.
 Now if we calculate the van Hove correlation function as

-where $g(x|D) = \frac{1}{\sqrt{4\pi D t}}\exp{\left(-\frac{x^2}{4Dt}\right)}$ then one may show that the van Hove function will have a long tail and depending on the distribution of the $p(D)$, the tail of the distribution can be either exponential or Gaussian \cite{12WKBG}.
-In general the exponential tail has been reported \cite{07CBK} which, as mentioned in \cite{12WKBG}, might be due to the small range of the data.
+where $g(x|D,t) = \frac{1}{\sqrt{4\pi D t}}\exp{\left(-\frac{x^2}{4Dt}\right)} $, then one may show that the van Hove function will have a long tail and depending on the distribution of the $p(D,t)$, the tail of the distribution can be either exponential or Gaussian \cite{12WKBG}.
+In general the exponential tail has been reported \cite{07CBK} which, as mentioned in \cite{12WKBG}, might be due to the small range of data.